corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/basic-cordapp/state.md

 ### Add the Required Properties

-1. Add the properties for the following parameters:
+1. Add the properties for the following parameters required for the example:
    * The stamp identifier (`id`)
    * The stamp description (`stampDesc`)
    * The issuer of the stamp (`issuer`)